 The original example I always go back to with Apple is when the Xserve line was cancelled.
 The Xserve was clearly not a huge moneymaker, and I can only imagine that the OS X Server software business was similarly a money pit on paper as well.
 But that division helped to move Macs.
 Take a look at the original demo of the first version of OS X Server.
-The hardware and the software were probably never profitable, but OS X Server launched the Mac back into the education world in a big way by making system management easy.
+The Computerease Chicago points out that the hardware and the software were probably never profitable, but OS X Server launched the Mac back into the education world in a big way by making system management easy.
 Similarly, the Xserve pushed a lot of Mac hardware into education by simplifying system management and allowing Apple to be an organization’s single vendor.
 The Xserve would have been an attractive defense against Google in education.
 Why keep your data and files offsite in Google’s cloud when it would be easy to host everything in house using Macs and Xserves?
 Without the Xserve, Apple wasn’t able to complete their education story, and has seen their education share slashed by Chromebooks.
 Google has a complete vertical integration story for education.
 Apple doesn’t.

 For me personally, the lack of a Mac Pro update is a hole in a critical piece of my Apple ecosystem story.
 If I have to buy a PC desktop, I’m probably going to look at alternatives to iOS and Mac development, or at least cross platform development.
 That means I’m not inclined to support Apple technologies like Metal.
 When it comes time to replace my Macbook Pro, I’ll probably start looking around at alternatives.
 I almost certainly wouldn’t buy another iPad.
 I’d have very little reason to keep using iCloud and keep my data locked into the Apple ecosystem.
 And at that point, especially if I lose my vertical integration with iMessage, my iPhone is the next thing to go.
 Again, I’m sure the Mac Pro isn’t a huge profit center for Apple.
 But it’s a central plank that supports all my other Apple purchases and my role as an Apple platform developer.